 - Having been prescribed fentanyl to treat an injury or a disease

 - Traumatic experiences

-Just like any other potent opioid pain relievers, Fentanyl also carries a huge risk for abuse and addiction, regardless of how it was prescribed.
-According to the National Institute on Drug Abuse, because of fentanyl’s massive strength and the possibility for addiction, a fentanyl epidemic could most likely occur.
-Individuals who ingest fentanyl at a higher dosage will experience heightened euphoria and relaxation sense similar to the effects of a heroin high.
+Just like any other potent opioid pain reliever, Fentanyl also carries a huge risk for abuse and addiction, regardless of how it was prescribed.
+According to the National Institute on Drug Abuse, because of fentanyl’s massive strength and the possibility of addiction, a fentanyl epidemic could most likely occur.
+Individuals who ingest fentanyl at a higher dosage will experience heightened euphoria and relaxation, similar to a heroin high.